littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/09-grpc/20-user-tasks.md

 Before you can do anything useful with User Tasks, you need to be able to search for a list of `UserTaskRun`'s matching certain criteria.
 The endpoint `rpc SearchUserTaskRun` allows you to do this.

-You can find the documentation for `rpc SearchUserTaskRun` [here in our API documentation](../../08-api.md#rpc-searchusertaskrun-searchusertaskrun) (note that the `message SearchUserTaskRunRequest` docs are [here](../../08-api.md#message-searchusertaskrunrequest-searchusertaskrunrequest)).
+You can find the documentation for `rpc SearchUserTaskRun` [here in our API documentation](../../08-api.md#searchusertaskrun).

 There are six filters that can be provided:
 * `status`: an enum of either `DONE`, `UNASSIGNED`, `ASSIGNED`, or `CANCELLED`.